-Today’s Wonder of the Day was inspired by Lauren.
-Lauren Wonders, “Who created hockey?”
-Thanks for WONDERing with us, Lauren!
+Today’s Wonder of the Day was inspired by Sandra.
+Sandra Wonders, “Who invented the game of hockey?”
+Thanks for WONDERing with us, Sandra!

 Cow 2: You want us to play hockey against the ducks?

 Cow 4: I'll grab the sticks.
 Who has the puck?